-Though we understand that textbook prices are especially high, the library is unable to borrow required class textbooks via Interlibrary Loan.
+Though we understand that textbook prices are especially high, the library is unable to borrow required class textbooks via Interlibrary Loan (ILL).

-- Due dates are set by the lending library, not Bailey/Howe Library.
+- Due dates are set by the lending library, not UVM Libraries.

 - Renewals are not always allowed by the lending library.

 - A renewal is usually only allowed once, and often for only an additional week or two.

 - Loaned books usually take one-two weeks to arrive, so you would already be far behind in your class work and reading by the time they arrive.

 - Few libraries purchase textbooks and, if they do, they put them on reserve for student's to check out for a set amount of time.

 - Even fewer libraries have the newest editions that are required for classes.